 According to one paper, “essential oil” is a general term for “liquid, highly volatile plant compounds, characterized by an intensive, characteristic odor” (Imdorf et al. 1999).
-The essential oils that most people are familiar with are the ones used in food, cosmetics, personal care and cleaning products.
+The essential oils that most people are familiar with are the ones used in food, cosmetics, personal care, and cleaning products.
 These include the oils of lavender, peppermint, pine, clove, spearmint, and citrus.
 Each oil comprises dozens—sometimes hundreds—of plant chemicals, and it turns out that many of these play an important role in bee health.

-- an aid in the control of Nosema
+- aid in the control of Nosema

-- an aid in queen introduction
+- aid in queen introduction

-- a mold inhibitor in sugar syrup
+- inhibit mold in sugar syrup

-- a lure in swarm traps
+- act as a lure in swarm traps

-- a feeding stimulant
+- provide a feeding stimulant

-For the beginning beekeeper, I would suggest using Honey-B-Healthy in both your spring and fall syrups.
+You can use Honey-B-Healthy in both your spring and fall syrups.
 Although it is expensive, it seems to increase both the size and health of most colonies.
 And just for the record, I have no financial interest in Honey-B-Healthy, although I wish I did!